mrooks84-gif/Cockpit-MergerFS-Storage/README.md

 Trend Logging: Automatically records one usage point every 24 hours (saved in browser storage) to build a 40-day trend line.

+The Commands below and plugin have only been tested on Ubuntu Server.

 # Create the plugin directory
 ` sudo mkdir -p /usr/share/cockpit/mergerfs-storage `
 # Download chart.min.js